 \section{Introduction}

 While the behavior of Ricci flow is fairly well-understood for three-dimensional Riemannian geometries, significantly less is known about four-dimensional Ricci flow.
 In this work, we study Ricci flow for a certain family of four-dimensional geometries (defined in Section 1.3) that develop finite-time Type-I singularities.
-The behavior of these solutions illuminates two outstanding issues concerning four-dimensional Ricci flow: i) the stability of certain singularity models in such flows, and ii) the behavior of Ricci flows that start at non-K\"ahler Riemannian geometries which are nonetheless close to K\"ahler geometries.
+Our interest in these geometries is to illuminate two outstanding issues concerning four-dimensional Ricci flows: i) the stability of certain singularity models in such flows, and ii) the behavior of Ricci flows that start at non-K\"ahler Riemannian geometries which are nonetheless close to K\"ahler geometries.
 To motivate our work here, we discuss each of these issues in turn.